progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--One of Git’s great features is a bidirectional bridge to Subversion called `git svn`.
 This tool allows you to use Git as a valid client to a Subversion server, so you can use all the local features of Git and then push to a Subversion server as if you were using Subversion locally.
 This means you can do local branching and merging, use the staging area, use rebasing and cherry-picking, and so on, while your collaborators continue to work in their dark and ancient ways.
 It’s a good way to sneak Git into the corporate environment and help your fellow developers become more efficient while you lobby to get the infrastructure changed to support Git fully.
 The Subversion bridge is the gateway drug to the DVCS world.-->

 Eines der großartigen Features von Git ist die bi-direktionale Brücke zu Subversion: `git svn`.
-Diese Tool ermöglicht es, Git als ganz normalen Client für einen Subversion-Server zu benutzen, so dass Du alle lokalen Features von Git nutzen kanns und Deine Änderungen dann auf einen Subversion-Server pushen kannst, so als ob Du Subversion lokal nutzen würdest.
+Diese Tool ermöglicht es, Git als ganz normalen Client für einen Subversion-Server zu benutzen, sodass Du alle lokalen Features von Git nutzen kanns und Deine Änderungen dann auf einen Subversion-Server pushen kannst, so als ob Du Subversion lokal nutzen würdest.
 Das bedeutet, dass Du lokale Branches anlegen kannst, mergen, die staging area, rebasing, cherry-picking etc. verwenden, während Deine Kollegen weiterhin aus ihre angestaubte Art und Weise arbeiten.
 Das ist eine gute Gelegenheit, um Git in einem Unternehmen einzuführen und Deinen Entwickler-Kollegen dabei zu helfen, effizienter zu werden während Du an der Unterstützung arbeitest, die Infrastruktur so umzubauen, dass Git voll unterstützt wird.
 Die Subversion-Bridge von Git ist quasi die Einstiegsdroge in die Welt der verteilten Versionsverwaltungssysteme (distributed version control systems, DVCS).

 <!--### git svn ###-->
 ### git svn ###